 Inventory, lb : 0

-Tekka melons are available in the late winter and spring months.
+Tekka melons are available in the spring through early summer.